I’m Worried About Someone Else

-Unless you are trying to help someone who has been very open about their experiences it may be difficult for you to acknowledge the problem directly.
+The chances are high that you will know a family member, colleague, cousin or friend who is experiencing abuse behind closed doors.
+Unless you are trying to help someone who has been very open about their experiences, it may be difficult for you to acknowledge the problem directly.

-How can you help
+How you can help

 • Acknowledge that it takes strength to trust someone enough to talk to them about experiencing abuse.
 Give them time to talk, but don’t push them to go into too much detail if they don’t want to.